 Everything.
-As a public relations professional who talks to journalists everyday, it’s quite evident that most media have more on their plate and less time to do it.
+As a public relations professional who talks to journalists everyday, it’s apparent most media have more on their plate and less time to do it.
 Because of that, journalists are becoming increasingly selective about the stories they consider newsworthy.

 I’ve found, in my experience, that when using one or all of these tactics your pitches are less likely to fall on deaf ears.
 So broaden your horizons, look at the big picture and get creative.